panzerdp/dmitripavlutin.com/content/posts/116-array-numbers-sort/index.md

 numbers.sort(); // => [10, 11, 5]
 ```

-`[10, 11, 5]` are the numbers sorted alphabetically, rather than by their numerical value.
+The method returns the array `[10, 11, 5]` having numbers sorted alphabetically, rather than by their numeric value.

 ## 2. *array.sort()* with a comparator